Boundary transfer matrices arising from quantum symmetric pairs: Boundary transfer matrices for balanced Hopf algebras

+Moreover, the image of the corresponding boundary transfer matrix map $\TM \colon [\Mod_{\sf fd}(A)]\to B$ is contained in $B\cap S(B')$.
+The proof relies essentially on the same arguments used in \cite[Prop.~3]{Skl88}.
 When $B'=B$, as in Section~\ref{ss:dualK}, this condition may be very restrictive.
 For instance, in the case of quantum groups of finite type, it implies that $\TM$ is rather trivial, see Section~\ref{sec:boundarytransfermatrices:qgpfinite}.
 It is therefore necessary to consider boundary transfer matrix maps with $B'\neq B$ in order to get nontrivial elements.
-For instance, the boundary transfer matrix map associated to the Drinfeld element recovers the morphism constructed by Kolb in \cite{Kol20}, which surjects over the center of a quantum symmetric pair subalgebra (see Remark~\ref{rmk:kolb}).
+For instance, the boundary transfer matrix map associated to the Drinfeld element recovers the morphism constructed by Kolb in \cite{Kol20}, which surjects over the center of a quantum symmetric pair subalgebra, see Remark~ \ref{rmk:kolb-gendual} (\ref{rmk:kolb}).
+In contrast, this trivialization does not occur in the case of transfer matrices depending on a spectral parameter for quantum affine algebras, as we observe in Section \ref{sec:quantumintegrability}. \item Although we had to carefully select the cylindrical structure, Proposition \ref{prop:wtKbg} can be seen as the boundary counterpart to the following statement about universal transfer matrices defined in terms of a quasitriangular bialgebra $A$ universal R-matrix $R$.
+Namely, a ring homomorphism $[\Mod_{\sf fd}(A)] \to A$ is defined by the assignment